EPBCproject/pymscrape/README.md

     `reference.qgs` file from `<base_dir>` to `<sub_dir>`.
 Note that
     `<save_dir>` can be the same as `<base_dir>` if so desired.

-# Development Notes
-The code for this menu can be found in `menu.py` and `gui.py`.
-This menu was built very quickly to provide proof of concept.
-It is missing many ease of use features, and also contains some bugs.

-After clicking OK, pymscrape will search the PDF document, and save BMP copies of the relevant pages in `<save_dir>/map_data/<file_name>/pages`

 # Usage Notes
 This section explains how pymscrape may be used in it's present form.
 After launching pymscrape as per the instructions above, the main menu should appear.